The identities behind the 30 unindicted co-conspirators in Trump’s Georgia case – KION546

 Co-conspirator 4 is Robert Sinners, Trump’s Georgia election day operations lead

-Individual 4 received an email from co-defendant David Shafer, Georgia’s Republican Party chair, on November 20, 2020, that said Scott Graham Hall, a Georgia bail bondsman, “has been looking into the election on behalf of the President at the request of David Bossie,” according to the indictment.
+Individual 4 received an email from co-defendant David Shafer, who was then Georgia’s Republican Party chair, on November 20, 2020, that said Scott Graham Hall, a Georgia bail bondsman, “has been looking into the election on behalf of the President at the request of David Bossie,” according to the indictment.

 CNN obtained court documents that show Shafer sent this email to Sinners in November 2020: “Scott Hall has been looking into the election on behalf of the President at the request of David Bossie.
 I know him.”
 Hall is one of the 19 defendants charged in the indictment.